 Most retirees are in the de-cumulation phase of their life cycle.
-From their wealth portfolio (balance sheet), they might have a difficult time determining a risk-free monthly income stream for the remainder of their lifetime.
-This is not surprising, as lifetimes are uncertain, and retirees are correctly worried about outliving their wealth portfolio.
+From their personal wealth portfolio (balance sheet), they might have a difficult time determining a risk-free monthly income stream for the remainder of their lifetime.
+This is not surprising, as lifetimes are uncertain, and retirees are correctly worried about outliving their personal wealth portfolio.
 Whenever there is a risk that a person wants to eliminate, there is usually an insurance contract they can purchase.
 But at what price?
 Or when is the cost of insurance high enough that it is preferable to self-insure?
 That is, insure with the purchase of an annuity or self-insure by building a do-it-yourself (DIY) annuity.

 The decision should include an analysis of the three components of one’s remaining lifetime probability distribution.
 First is to evaluate the risk-neutral value of the insurance contract from the perspective of the purchaser to compare with the insurance company’s offer price.
 An insurance company will take the upfront price you pay for an annuity and invest it to meet your promised monthly income stream.
 Their profit includes the difference in what their investment portfolio earns and the payout to you plus the guarantee fees of .95% to 1.75% per year, sales commissions, and surrender charges you pay.
 Second is the value of insurance for outliving your actuarial expected life and the third is dying before you reach your actuarial expected life.